 For a Business

+One of the biggest ways I get organized with notebooks is for work.
 As a blogger, I am always doing research on how to manage my blog.
 Having a blog notebook helps me keep printouts and details on things like SEO, Keywords, Content and other information organized.

 I am looking forward to doing a YouTube channel, podcasts and other extensions for my blog.
 Information on doing those have their own section.
 I also keep a running list of future posts I want to research and write about.

 I also write books and newspaper columns.
 In my business notebook I keep records of columns written, images used, outlines and publishing information and dates.
 Several times I have had to look back to see what has been done, to keep myself from writing a repeat column.